nunocaseiro/trailblazer/README.md

 }
 ```

-3. Retrieve the routes' coordinator using the `@EnvironmentObject`
+3. Retrieve the routes' coordinator using the `@EnvironmentObject`:

 ```swift
 struct HomeView: View {